 Our Uganda Adoption Program & Process

-Allie Hamel is the Uganda Program Coordinator at Carolina Adoption Services.
+Allie Smith is the International Program Manager at Carolina Adoption Services.
 She will help you complete your adoption dossier.
 This paperwork is for the adoption attorney, the orphanage and the Ugandan Government.

 Carolina Adoption Services works directly with partner orphanages in Uganda.
-We continue to develop adoption partnerships and Orphan Care initiatives in Uganda with individual baby homes.
-The baby homes care for children who are 0-6 years old and provide basic medical care and schooling.
-Waiting Children
+The baby homes care for babies and children up to 8 years of age and provide basic medical care and schooling.

 Dossiers are reviewed in the order they are submitted.
-The wait for an adoption match may be 6 to 12+ months depending on the children available and your preferences for a match.
-Once you accept your match, paperwork is sent to the adoption attorney in Uganda.
+The wait for an adoption match may be 3 to 6 months depending on the children available and your preferences for a match.
+Once you accept your match, preparations are made for your travel to Uganda.

 Uganda Adoption Travel

-The goal of our staff in both the United States and Uganda is to make your trip as smooth as possible so you may enjoy the time with your child and enjoy learning about their home country.
+The goal of our staff in both the United States and Uganda is to make your time in Uganda as smooth as possible so you may enjoy the time with your child and enjoy learning about his or her home country.
+CAS has developed a trusted network of partners in Uganda who will support families during their time in Uganda.
+Your CAS International Specialist will also be available to you at all times.

 Before you leave, your International Specialist at Carolina Adoption Services will educate and prepare you for every step of your adoption travel in Uganda.

-While in Uganda, you will be in the caring hands of a local guide, who is available to assist you with any needs.
-Carolina Adoption Services recommends that you stay close to the orphanage.
-Some of our partner homes have guest houses on-site or nearby where families are encouraged to stay.
-Doing so affords you a wonderful opportunity to gain a first-hand experience of the Ugandan culture and to see what life is like for children at the orphanage.
+While in Uganda, you will be in the caring hands of our local partners.
+There are numerous rental apartments and homes in Uganda for families who will live in Uganda for one year.
+Spending an extended period of time in-country affords you a wonderful opportunity to gain a first-hand experience of the Ugandan culture and to see what life is like for children at the orphanage.
+Your International Specialist will also maintain regular contact with you during your time in Uganda.

 Uganda Adoption Legal Process